Big pictures of motivic and classical homotopy theories: The picture in motivic homotopy theory: Part 1

-Following Morel and Voevodsky, we call this model structure the \textit{simplicial model structure} and denote its homotopy category with $\mathcal{H}_s(T)$.
-The canonical functor from simplicial sets to spaces preserves weak equivalences.
+Following Morel and Voevodsky, we call this model structure the simplicial model structure and denote its homotopy category with $\mathcal{H}_s(T)$.
+The canonical functor from simplicial sets to this model category preserves weak equivalences.

 A similar theorem can be stated for pointed spaces.
 Hence we get the pointed homotopy category denoted by $\mathcal{H}_{s,\bullet}(T)$.
 The free-forgetful adjunction preserves weak equivalences in both directions, therefore we get an adjunction between $\mathcal{H}_s(T)$ and $\mathcal{H}_{s,\bullet}(T)$.